-The tragedy of 9/11 not only left thousands of people dead, but also numerous others with a debilitating, fatal disease: mesothelioma.
-More and more people who helped with the aftermath of 9/11 are developing life-threatening illnesses, and unfortunately, this number is expected to grow even larger in the future, due to the long dormancy period that many people with mesothelioma experience.
+The tragedy of 9/11 not only left many people dead, but it left others with a debilitating, fatal disease known as mesothelioma.
+More and more people who helped with the aftermath of 9/11 are developing life-threatening illnesses brought about by asbestos exposure.

 Ground Zero Risks

 On September 11, 2001, tragedy struck the United States when terrorists flew two hijacked airplanes into the World Trade Center (WTC), killing over 2,000 people and injuring many more.